Venezuela local vote tests President Maduro's strength

 Both sides were desperate to win the total popular vote, though most pollsters predict that would again be broadly split down the middle, like the April presidential poll.

-Investors are watching the ballot to see if Maduro will have the strength for unpopular moves, such as a currency devaluation that would help state coffers but also spur inflation.
+Investors are watching the ballot for indications as to whether Maduro will have the strength to push through unpopular economic measures, such as a currency devaluation that would help government finances but also spur inflation.

 The opposition's next opportunities to gain political ground are 2015 parliamentary elections and a signature drive for a recall referendum on Maduro in 2016.
-Some anti-government activists are pressing for more, like street protests.
+But some anti-government activists are pressing for more, like street protests.

 Since taking office, Maduro, a burly 51-year-old former bus driver, has maintained core support among "Chavistas" by keeping his popular welfare programs and repeating his rhetoric and politics.
 But Venezuela's economic problems have worsened.